NATO warns Russia against Ukraine 'aggression' | DW | 30.11.2021

 Like Ukraine, NATO foreign minister summit host Latvia and the other Baltic states of Lithuania and Estonia spent decades under Soviet occupation and have not looked back with longing overall since declaring independence in 1991.

-Speaking at an online investment forum, Russian President Vladimir Putin once again reiterated that NATO involvement in Ukraine was considered a "red line" for him.
+Speaking at an online investment forum, Russian President Vladimir Putin reiterated that NATO involvement in Ukraine was considered a "red line" for him.

-Russia denies it supports the separatist fighters it backs in Ukraine's eastern industrial heartland known as the Donbas.
+Russia denies it supports the separatist fighters it backs in Ukraine's eastern industrial heartland known as the Donbass.
 Instead, Moscow prefers to call them volunteers, whereas it openly annexed Crimea in 2014.

 Also on the agenda at the NATO meeting is the migrant crisis at Belarus' borders with Poland, Lithuania and Latvia.